stenglein-lab/viral_variant_caller/README.md

 This pipeline is by default set up to call variants relative to a SARS-CoV-2 reference genome, but it could be reconfigured pretty easily to call variants relative to a different reference sequence.
 This can be done by changing these parameters in `variant_pipeline.nf`:

 ```
-// SARS-CoV-2 USA/WA1 (Genbank accession MN985325), Wuhan-1 (NC_045512) reference sequence,
+// SARS-CoV-2 Wuhan-1 (NC_045512) reference sequence,
 // or a reference seq of your choosing
 params.refseq_dir = "${baseDir}/refseq/"
-params.refseq_name = "MN985325"
-// params.refseq_name = "NC_045512"
+params.refseq_name = "NC_045512"
 params.refseq_fasta = "${params.refseq_dir}/${params.refseq_name}.fasta"
 params.refseq_genbank = "${params.refseq_dir}/${params.refseq_name}.gb"
 ```

 The pipeline is expecting your reference sequence to exist in the refseq directory in fasta and genbank format.
 These can both be downloaded from NCBI, or exported from software like geneious.
 The refseq directory should be populated with appropriate files.
-So, in the above example, the pipeline is expecting the refseq directory to contain files named MN985325.fasta and MN985325.gb.
-This is the USA/WA1 SARS-CoV-2 sequence.
+So, in the above example, the pipeline is expecting the refseq directory to contain files named NC_045512.fasta and NC_045512.gb.
+This is the RefSeq SARS-CoV-2 sequence.

 ### Host filtering